 Clemson College, Nov.
-20 .-Fire broke out in the main building of Clemson college at 6 30 o'clock this afternoon on the north stairway, but effective work by the corps soon extinguished it.
-Cnly slight damage was done to the stairway and ceiling.
-The origin of the fire is unknown but is supposed to have been caused by rats cutting a match.
+20.-Fire broke out in the main building of Clemson college at 6 30 o'clock this afternoon on the north stairway, but effective work by the corps soon extinguished it. long list in South Carozint's record. origin of the fire is unknown but by rats cutting a match.

+CASTORIA

-CASTORIA For Infants and Children.
+For Infants and Children.